lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 In :numref:`saving-snapshot` we also want to serialize our tree instance to disk so we save it as a snapshot using the `saveSnapshot()` method.

-The saved tree can be later recunstructed with the :meth:`~molpher.core.ExplorationTree.ExplorationTree.createFromSnapshot()` factory method:
+The saved tree can be later reconstructed with the :meth:`~molpher.core.ExplorationTree.ExplorationTree.createFromSnapshot()` factory method:

 ..  warning:: Note that there is currently a bug inside Molpher that prevents